awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 You can choose to store session log data in a specified Amazon S3 bucket for auditing purposes\.
 The default option is for logs to be sent to an encrypted S3 bucket\.
 Encryption is performed using the key specified for the bucket, either an AWS Key Management Service \(AWS KMS\) key or an Amazon S3 Server\-Side Encryption \(SSE\) key \(AES\-256\)\.

+**Important**
+When you use virtual hosted–style buckets with Secure Sockets Layer \(SSL\), the SSL wildcard certificate only matches buckets that don't contain periods\.
+To work around this, use HTTP or write your own certificate verification logic\.
+We recommend that you do not use periods \("\."\) in bucket names when using virtual hosted–style buckets\.

 **S3 Bucket Encryption**
 In order to send logs to your S3 bucket with encryption, encryption must be enabled on the bucket\.
 For more information about S3 bucket encryption, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html)\.